robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 The bulk of my effort so far has been here.
 I've built multiple experiments trying to find a good simple way to offload as much of the work of rendering the fonts to the GPU.
 I've got a good one.
 The text is converted to a texture with each pixel representing a letter.
 An additional texture is necessary to encode the location of line breaks.
 The benefit of doing it this way is that a pixel provides 32 bits of storage, so I can do UTF-32 as well as highlighting information in the same pixel.
 This is as UTF-32 only actually uses 21 bits per character.

-I then load up a font texture (which is just a standard bitmap font) using
+I then load up a font texture (which is just a standard bitmap font) which I wrote a little library to create on the fly (next section).
+A text texture, which is basically a copy of the file contents directly into memory and a newline texture, which maps line numbers to positions in the text texture.

 All of this loading stuff into textures means that the rendering can all be done in the fragment shader.
 The first thought, and what many bitmap font renderers seem to do is to store all of the information in the vertex arrays.
 This means that 6 vertices are needed for every letter and I'd need to duplicate information a lot.
 It would give me more flexibility as to positioning, but all of that positioning would have to be done in the JavaScript and uploaded to the graphics card for each change.
 By using the fragment shader I use 6 vertices to outline the page then each pixel determines which letter it is, where in the letter it is and what color that location of the letter is.

 ## Font Loading